SocietyForArtisticResearch/texteditor-elm/README.md

 - Pandoc import working in principle
 - Generate preview html (final static html)
 - multiple doc imports create duplicate media names
+- media list displays as "no objects" when there are no objects, also when media list tab has not been selected, i.e. id is wrong or something like that